This guide helps researchers locate Willowbrook State School archival collections.

 New York State Archives.
 Call number: 19357

 New York State Archives.
-Call number: 19355
+Call number: 21414

-Rothman, David J. Willowbrook Developmental Center Research Collection, ca. 1971-1986.
+Rothman, David J. Willowbrook Developmental Center case, research materials, ca. 1971-1986.

 David J. and Sheila M. Rothman wrote The Willowbrook Wars; these records are the Rothmans’ research files on the Willowbrook case.
 Included are publications relating to mental health care and photocopies of reports, memoranda, legal briefs, correspondence, and other records from official sources (such as: the State Office of Mental Health and Mental Retardation, the Willowbrook Review Panel, and New York City mental health agencies).
 Also available are an extensive number of community placement files that include information on individual cases, reports on other community placement programs, reports on the Willowbrook community placement program, legal papers on community placement, and duplicate copies of professional literature on community placement.

-6 linear feet
+7 linear feet

 Special Collections Research Center, Syracuse University.